Angad8285/HackTU/README.md

 # HackTU

 ## Description
-This is a song recognition app wherein you type something about the song you want to search for and you get eight songs compying to your details.
+This is a song recognition app wherein you type something about the song you want to search for and you get eight songs complying to your details.
 This project was made at a hackathon organised in my college named HackTU.

 ## Basic Working